 First 15 minutes (no commentary):

-12 Is Better Than 6 is a game which doesn’t take itself too seriously, yet it offers brutal and satisfying combat mechanics which you’ll quickly pick up yet spend the whole game trying to master.
-Maybe not recommended to those who don’t like games which have you retrying segments over and over again, but everyone else should check it out upon release.
+12 Is Better Than 6 is a game that doesn’t take itself too seriously, yet it offers brutal and satisfying combat mechanics which you’ll quickly pick up yet spend the whole game trying to master.
+Maybe not recommended to those who don’t like games that have you retrying segments over and over again, but everyone else should check it out upon release.

 One additional point, on Steam there is a DLC pack available to purchase for the base game.
 This doesn’t appear to be part of this product.
 It would have been nice if this version was the ‘definitive edition’ and included the extra content, but as it’s not, I hope we get the chance to buy this DLC later on.

 - - Brutal, yet fair, gameplay

 - - Great music and an interesting story

 - - Perfect for short burst gameplay, something the Switch is perfect for

 - - The reload mechanic is a bit confusing at first

 - - The locations don't vary a lot in terms of the visual aspect